-Numerous arts organizations and artists have partnered with SVGS to provide students with enrichment and extensions of the Arts program.
+Numerous arts organizations and artists have partnered with SVGS to provide students with enrichment and extensions in arts & humanities.
 In particular, students and staff work with the Staunton-Augusta Art Center, Shenandoah Valley Art Center, Shenan-Arts, Waynesboro Players, and the American Shakespeare Company.
-Many private artists have opened their homes and studios to SVGS students.
-SVGS also presents a series of distinguished Humanities scholars and artists to share their backgrounds, experiences, knowledge and perspectives with students through the Giving Voice speaker series which has included experts from philosophy and ethics, communications, anthropology, sociology, writing, and film making.
+Many private artists have opened their studios to SVGS students.
+SVGS also presents a series of distinguished Humanities scholars and artists to share their backgrounds, experiences, knowledge and perspectives with students through the Giving Voice speaker series which has included experts from philosophy and ethics, communications, anthropology, psychology, sociology, writing, music, and film making.

 Governor’s School Literature, Composition, and Ideas I* (1521) – First semester, this course introduces students to the rigors of college-level academic reading, writing, and critical thinking.
 Students explore essential texts centered on pertinent issues such as education, language, gender and culture, and ethics and morality.
 Class discussions form the cornerstone of exploring ideas and give students the opportunity to share insights and to appreciate others’ perspectives.
 Students then generate their own essay topics and take those topics through the writing process: prewriting, drafting, peer editing, conferencing with me, reflecting on feedback, and applying feedback to revisions.
 Second semester, students transition to the course’s literary focus with texts that reflect the emergence and evolution of the American Voice and the American Dream.
 These works help students understand the unique qualities of our origins and how literature serves as documentation of our evolution into a vibrant culture.
 As part of the course, students gain experience in working with literary criticism as a model ofto what it means to make thoughtful assertions about texts and to be able to support those assertions– essays this semester require students to incorporate criticism as a means of supporting their own original observations.
 Students may opt to take this class for BRCC credit (ENG 111 [College Composition I] and ENG 112 [College Composition II], 3 credits each) at their own expense.